 - No linking of consents

-There should be a strict difference between data protection consent and data protection declaration.
-The user's consent – required for any data processing that is not permitted by a legal norm – refers to the active confirmation by a user that he or she agrees with the company's data protection conditions.
+There is a strict difference between data protection consent and data protection declaration.
+The user’s consent – required for any data processing that is not permitted by a legal norm – refers to the active confirmation by a user that they agree with the company’s data protection conditions.
 The data protection declaration is within the text in which a company presents its data protection measures to its customers.
 It is something which is obligatory on every website.

 “The controller shall take appropriate measures to provide any information […] relating to processing to the data subject in a concise, transparent, intelligible, and easily accessible form, using clear and plain language.” – Art.
 12 Par.
 1 of the GDPR “Transparent information, communication and modalities for the exercise of the rights of the data subject” (Source: www.privacy-regulation.eu/en/article-12-transparent-information-communication-and-modalities-for-the-exercise-of-the-rights-of-the-data-subject-GDPR.htm/)

 On the other hand, experts see the prohibition of linking consent forms as the greatest restriction imposed on the network industry by the GDPR.
 It means that a web page operator may not subject its potential customers to the future release of data, which is not necessary for the current service.
-For example, if you are required to sign up for an online newsletter in order to conclude a contract, this will now be a violation of EU law.
+For example, if you are required to sign up for an online newsletter to conclude a contract, this is now a violation of EU law.
 The most important thing is that there is nothing forced, and such measures are always voluntary.
 Up until now, many linked consents are unlikely to have been voluntary.
-Therefore any consent obtained in this way is invalid.
+Therefore, any consent obtained in this way is invalid.

 Finally, it is imperative that you observe the changes to documentation requirements, consent bases, storage, information rights, and the right to deletion.
-It should also be remembered that other new regulations may also affect website operators and companies.
+It should also be remembered that additional regulations may also affect website operators and companies.

-Even if you met the deadline for the new European General Data Protection Regulation, it is important that you are aware that the measures required vary from company to company.
-This means you can check what you have done, and update as necessary.
-There are a number of precautions that every company should take into account.
+Even if you met the deadline for the European General Data Protection Regulation, it is important that you are aware that the measures required vary from company to company.
+This means you can check what you have done and update as necessary.
+There are several precautions that every company should consider.
 These precautions have been summarized here in a GDPR checklist for you.

-✔ If you have commissioned external service providers to be in charge of handling your company's personal data, you should clarify with them whether the agreements made correspond to the data protection reform.
-If necessary you can adjust the agreements to the new specifications.
+- If you have commissioned external service providers to oversee handling your company’s personal data, you should clarify with them whether the agreements made correspond to the data protection reform.
+If necessary, you can adjust the agreements to the specifications.
 Check how you obtain the consent of your customers in your online shop and adapt the procedure to the GDPR.

-✔ Stay up to date when it comes to e-privacy regulation.
-This will legislate how online retailers deal with analysis and tracking tools in the future.
+- Stay up to date when it comes to ePrivacy regulation.
+This legislates how online retailers deal with analysis and tracking tools in the future.

 Reactions to the GDPR: Praise and criticism

-As is to be expected with such an extensive and wide-ranging change to an already huge and complex issue, the reaction to the new GDPR has been quite mixed.
-Some have welcomed its introduction, praising its comprehensiveness and transparency.
+As is to be expected with such an extensive and wide-ranging change to an already huge and complex issue, the reaction to the GDPR was mixed.
+Some welcomed its introduction, praising its comprehensiveness and transparency.
 Others have criticized it, noting the very high fines and strictness of some of the legislation.
 Below we have highlighted a few quotes from experts in the industry who had something to say about the European General Data Protection Regulation.

 “We regret that much of the ambition of the original data protection package was lost, due to one of the biggest lobbying campaigns in European history.
-However, we congratulate the European Parliament and, in particular, the successful Luxembourg Presidency of the EU last year, for saving the essence of European data protection legislation.”
+However, we congratulate the European Parliament and, in particular, the successful Luxembourg Presidency of the EU last year, for saving the essence of European data protection legislation.”– European Digital Rights

 Effects of the GDPR on companies and consumers so far

-SME’s hit worst by failing to implement new regulations
+SME’s hit worst by failing to implement regulations

 Impact on the international digital economy

-As has been shown time and again in recent months, the GDPR is creating confusion across the globe.
-Instead of adapting their own data protection guidelines to the new European regulations, many companies and news sites simply block users with European IP addresses, reduce the information offered, or only activate it for an additional charge.
+The GDPR has created confusion across the globe.
+Instead of adapting their own data protection guidelines to the European regulations, many companies and news sites simply block users with European IP addresses, reduce the information offered, or only activate it for an additional charge.
 In addition, many small websites have been taken off the internet for fear of fines and have not been online since.
-These developments play a direct role in the "data flight" scenario feared by many critics of the GDPR.
+These developments play a direct role in the “data flight” scenario feared by many critics of the GDPR.

-At the same time, the change that came with the GDPR has triggered an international discourse on the subject of data protection, which – as data protection activists agree – was long overdue to this extent.
+At the same time, the change that came with the GDPR has triggered an international discourse about data protection, which – as data protection activists agree – was long overdue to this extent.
 Large internet companies such as Google and Facebook are now more frequently the focus of media attention and are also being critically observed by their users.